The United States Surrogacy Law Map ™

 Surrogacy law, whether by statute or case law, is constantly evolving and changing.
 The laws are different from state-to-state, and sometimes even from county-to-county.
 We have compiled what is the first ever summary of state-by-state surrogacy law as actually practiced in the 50 states and the District of Columbia.
 We know from daily practice that the laws as written can differ dramatically from how the laws are actually practiced in a number of states.
 Therefore, it is critically important that you arm yourself with knowledge and obtain legal representation to navigate the legal challenges that exist.

 This US Surrogacy Map, and all related content, is the property of Creative Family Connections LLC and is protected by United States and international copyright laws.

 Feel free to link to this page should you wish to share this information.

-Surrogacy is permitted but results may be dependent on various factors or venue; OR only a post-birth parentage order is available.
+Surrogacy is permitted but results may be dependent on various factors or venue.
 In some birth states additional post-birth legal procedure may be required.
 Click on any state on the map for more detailed information.